jiaweizhang/rowcord/codes.md

 * 1002 - group name already exists
 * 1003 - application failed - already in group
 * 1004 - application failed - already applied
+* 1005 - type of group does not exist

 * 1501 - email does not exist